MiguelCastillo/VetBone/README.md

 When loading VetBone as an AMD module, the module IDs it depends on are `backbone` and `rivets`.
 So you will need to make sure those modules are registered with those IDs.

-### Rivets Adapter
+### Rivets Adapter and data binding

-In order to tell rivets about your Backbone Model and Collection properties, your data binding needs to use `:` as a property demiliter.
-Which means that only properties that are delmited `:` can be considered as Backbone data.
+In order to tell rivets about your Backbone Model properties and Collection data, your html needs to annothed with `:` as the property demiliter.
+Which means that only properties that are delimited by `:` can be treated as Backbone data.

-For example, `<span rv-html="model:name"></span>` will enable rivets data binding of Backbone `model` property `name`.
+For example, `<span rv-html="model:name"></span>` will enable rivets data binding for the Backbone `model` property `name`.

-* The default adapter for accessing properties with `.` continues to work and can also be mixed with `:`.
+* The default adapter for accessing properties with `.` is unchanged and can be mixed with `:`.

 ### Examples

-This is a very simple example extracted from one of the unit tests
+This is a very simple example extracted from one of the VetBone unit tests

 ``` javascript
   // Sample jquery html.
 Notice 'model:text'.  vetbone uses ':' to tell rivets that